mputzi/moodle-mod_mootyper/README.md

 As of version 3.1.0, MooTyper now supports Import and Export of MooTyper Lessons via links in the Administration block, which overcomes these limitations.

+6. NEW IN THIS RELEASE

+You have the option of counting mistyped spaces as a mistake.
+It works with continous typing on or off.
+If a user clicks 'Views my grades' they will now see a horizontal bar chart beneath their grade table that charts Hits per minute, Presision, and WPM results.
+If a non-editing teacher, teacher, manager, or admin, clicks on 'View all grades' they will see the normal grade table as well as horizontal bar charts showing Hits per minute, Prescison, and WPM for each exercise for each student.

 For more info please visit the plugins wiki on github: https://github.com/drachels/moodle-mod_mootyper/wiki